-- 1. Turn the ignition to the 3 (ON) position. - 2.
+- 1. Turn the ignition to the on position. - 2.
 Press the power door unlock control three times. - 3.
-Turn the ignition from the 3 (ON) to the 1 (OFF/LOCK) position. - 4.
+Turn the ignition from the on to the off position. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to the 3 (ON) position.
+Turn the ignition back to the on position.
 The horn will chirp. - 6.
 Press the lock control two times.
 The horn will chirp once if power door trim switch inhibit was deactivated or twice (one short and one long chirp) if the feature was activated. - 7.
-Turn the ignition to the 1 (OFF/LOCK) position.
+Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.